MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/getting-a-holographicspace.md

 > [!NOTE]
 > This article relates to the legacy WinRT native APIs.
 For new native app projects, we recommend using the **[OpenXR API](openxr-getting-started.md)**.

 The <a href="/uwp/api/windows.graphics.holographic.holographicspace" target="_blank">HolographicSpace</a> class is your portal into the holographic world.
 It controls immersive rendering, provides camera data, and provides access to spatial reasoning APIs.
-You'll create one for your UWP app's <a href="/api/windows.ui.core.corewindow" target="_blank">CoreWindow</a> or your Win32 app's HWND.
+You'll create one for your UWP app's [CoreWindow](/uwp/api/Windows.UI.Core.CoreWindow) or your Win32 app's HWND.

 ## Set up the holographic space